Grg0rry/MapReduce-Recommendation-System/README.md

-# recommendation-system
+# MapReduce Recommendation System
-A recommendation system built on top of Hadoop Distributed File System and MapReduce
+Recommendation engine using the item-based collaborative filtering technique built on top of Hadoop Distributed File System and MapReduce to recommend movies with a repository of Netflix movie rating data.

 ## Background
 The whole system runs on a cluster of AWS EC2 instances with the SunU-Hadoop-Image v1.3 AMI, where it is configured with 1 master node and 5 slave nodes, all of which uses the `t2.large` instance type.